lzhpo/lzhpo/README.md

 ### Hi there 👋
 Welcome to my GitHub!
+- 😄 If you are interested, you can have a look at my blog: [https://www.lzhpo.com](https://www.lzhpo.com)
-- 📫 How to reach me?Please contact me by email: lzhpo@qq.com
+- 📫 How to reach me?You can look my blog have some personal information and contact information or contact me by email: lzhpo@qq.com
-- 💬 Ask me about?Not limited to technology,it can be in many ways.
+- 💬 Ask me about?Not limited to technology, it can be in many ways.
 - 👯 If you are looking for cooperation, please contact me by email.

 <!--